 26 months since application, 12 months and 1 day since receiving her referral, and it finally happened.
 We were united with our daughter!

-In many ways, things have been far better than we could have ever asked or imagined.
+In many ways, things have been far better than we could have ever imagined.
 Meeting our daughter’s caretakers was incredibly encouraging.
-We were bracing for a large orphanage where everyone was too stretched, and instead our daughter spent the past 26 months in a small home with 7 dear women and 6 children.
-Two other children seemed about her age, and the rest were under 1.
+We braced for a large orphanage where everyone was too stretched, and instead our daughter spent the past 26 months in a small home with 7 dear women and 6 children.
 We anticipated the standard developmental delays that often accompany those who grow up in institutionalized care, instead she is cognitively and physically on track.
 Based on our observations of the orphanage, and how she is doing now, all evidence points to her being emotionally and physically nurtured.
-We have felt immense relief and joy over this fact.
-And we feel forever indebted to the women who loved her so well until we could.
+This has brought immense relief and joy!
+We are forever indebted to the women who loved her so well until we could.

 There was just one problem I wasn’t prepared for and it’s already proven to be the hardest challenge yet.